 1. Align management processes with influential external cycles.

-Brilliant strategic plans are the product of dynamic strategic thinking which opens up the mind to new ways of looking at your business, its market, and the dynamics that may influence future success.
-When teams engage in strategic thinking, they discover new variables to track and monitor as they scan for factors could impact success.
-These factors could be new insights into competitive pressures or emerging influences on your customer and their preferences.
-These newly discovered or freshly identified strategic factors may point to additional external cycles impacting your business and it's planning.
-These will need to be defined, examined, and integrated into your management cycles to ensure the optimal timing of their influence of your regular planning and management processes.
+Brilliant strategic plans are the product of dynamic strategic thinking, which opens up the mind to new ways of looking at your business, its market, and the dynamics that may influence future success.
+When teams engage in strategic thinking, they discover new factors that could impact future success.
+These factors could be new insights into competitive pressures or emerging forces on customer preferences.
+These newly discovered or freshly identified variables may point to additional cycles affecting the business, and its planning.
+After planning these influential cycles should be examined and integrated into regular management cycles to leverage these external forces, proactively in planning and priority setting.
+READ MORE

 2. Show commitment by making tough decisions.

 A new strategic direction always means a change in the status quo.
 These changes could be incremental with little impact on the current team and relationships, or they could be significant.
 Significant changes often include modifications to roles, reporting structures, or even eliminating positions.
-These changes for people are challenging to act on because we care about the lives of those we work alongside.
-It is never easy to make decisions that impact others but putting off tough choices demonstrates weak leadership and can be a factor in why strategic plans fail.
+Changes which affect people are complicated to act on because we care about the lives of those we work alongside.
+It is never easy to make decisions which could hurt someone, but putting off tough choices is often perceived as a leadership weakness and can be a contributing factor in why strategic plans fail.
 The three most significant tough decisions at strategy implementation are changes in the organizational structure, adding new competencies, or eliminating a part of the business or combining product lines or functional areas to free up for plans and priorities.
+READ MORE

 3. Sort emerging issues from plan obstacles.